JaakkoLipp/Distributed-systems-chatapp/README.md

 1. Server forwards the message to 1 user.
 2. Client receives and displays the message.
 3. Reply possible if chat is open with other person.

+**Disclaimers:**
+Generative AI used as a teaching tool, generate examples, improving code and to improve documentation